ohager/signum-smartc-testbed-starter/README.md

 Starter Project for developing Signum Smart Contracts with [SmartC](https://github.com/deleterium/SmartC) using TDD

+> Note: this project is still in an early development phase, but used for real world projects already.
+There might be changes in the interface, but the basic functionality is pretty stable already.

 ## Motivation

 Developing Smart Contracts requires some additional caution, as 1) contracts cannot be changed once in production, 2) can involve significant costs when something fails.